 In 2012, front airbag problems lead to nearly one million Grand Cherokee and Jeep Liberty recalls.
-The problem was that these airbag could go off without an actual, ah, accident.
+The problem was that these airbags could go off without an actual, ah, accident.
 So Chrysler fixed the problem.
 We thought.
-But in June, 2014, there were new reports that feds were getting reports of inadvertent activation on vehicles that had already been fixed in the recall.
+But in June 2014, there were new reports that feds were getting reports of inadvertent activation on vehicles that had already been fixed in the recall.
 If you own want of these vehicles, which I grant you are older jeeps (2002-2003) you have to be going a little crazy.

 2013 Fuel Tank Recall

 In 2013, Jeep Liberty vehicles were recalled by Chrysler because its fuel tanks put occupants at risk in a rear-impact collision.
 The risk is that the fuel tanks in these jeeps were at risk of breaking in even low-speed rear end collisions.
 If you have ever watched a few action movies, you know full well what the risk is here: fire and explosion.

 It was not easy to get Chrysler to issue this recall.
 Initially, the car maker thumbed its nose at NHTSA’s request that Chrysler recall 2.7 million Jeep Grand Cherokee and Liberty vehicles because of fuel tank defects.
 NHTSA told Chryler point blank that the placement and stability of the fuel tanks in 1993-2004 Jeep Grand Cherokee and 2002-2007 Jeep Liberty vehicles had fatal laws in both design and performance.
 Chrysler balked in spite of the fact, as the NHTSA letter said, there were at least 32 deaths from rear-impact fire crashes involving Grand Cherokees resulting in 44 deaths and another 5 accidents involving the Liberty that led to 7 deaths.